vyboishchikov/Sbuilder/README.md

 <p><i>Sbuilder</i> is a Python code that adds benzene rings to any available C&ndash;C bond of an aromatic system.
 The program looks for all available C&ndash;C bonds (effectively for H&ndash;C&ndash;C&ndash;H fragments), eliminates the hydrogen atoms and fuses a new benzene ring to this C&ndash;C bond.
-Optionally, the resulting structure is checked for uniqueness and optimized using a force field.
+The resulting structure is checked for uniqueness and, optionally, optimized using a force field.

 <br><p> The <a href="https://github.com/vyboishchikov/Sbuilder/blob/main/SBuilder.py">Sbuilder Python code</a> can be downloaded.
 To run the program from the command line, use the following syntax:</p>